CHAPTER Rev 2800 EQUALIZATION OF ASSESSMENT FOR EACH TOWN, CITY, AND UNINCORPORATED PLACE WITHIN THE STATE

 Equalization Bureau

-Rev 2803.02 Inventory of Property Transfer.
+Rev 2803.02 Form PA-34, Inventory of Property Transfer.

-(b) Every buyer, purchaser, grantee, assignee or transferee shall file an original Form PA-34, Inventory of Property Transfer with the department no later than 30 days after the later of the following:
+(b) Every buyer, purchaser, grantee, assignee, or transferee shall file Form PA-34 with the department no later than 30 days from the following, whichever is later:

 (2) The date of the transfer.